 - Semiconductor Materials (Silício):

-- Propriedades: Semiconducting (conducts electricity under specific conditions), alta pureza (99.9999%).
+- Propriedades: Semiconducting (conducts electricity under specific conditions), high purity (99.9999%).

-- Aplicações: Electronic chips, microprocessors, solar panels.
+- Aplicativos: Electronic chips, microprocessors, solar panels.

-3. Special Materials (For Advanced Technologies)
+3. Materiais Especiais (For Advanced Technologies)

 These materials have unique “smart” or specialized properties, making them critical for cutting-edge industries:

-Material | Unique Property | Aplicações |
+| Material | Unique Property | Aplicativos |

-Shape Memory Alloys (Nitinol) | Restore original shape when heated to a specific temperature (Por exemplo, 60° c). | – Médico: Stents (expand in blood vessels when heated) – Aeroespacial: Self-deploying satellite antennas |
+| Shape Memory Alloys (Nitinol) | Restore original shape when heated to a specific temperature (por exemplo, 60°C). | – Médico: Stents (expand in blood vessels when heated) – Aeroespacial: Self-deploying satellite antennas |

-Superconducting Materials (Yttrium-Barium-Copper-Oxide) | Zero electrical resistance at extremely low temperatures (-196°C for liquid nitrogen cooling). | – Transporte: Maglev train magnets – Médico: MRI machine coils – Energia: Superconducting power cables |
+| Superconducting Materials (Yttrium-Barium-Copper-Oxide) | Zero electrical resistance at extremely low temperatures (-196°C for liquid nitrogen cooling). | – Transportation: Maglev train magnets – Médico: MRI machine coils – Energia: Superconducting power cables |

-Smart Materials (Cerâmica piezoelétrica) | Change shape when an electric current is applied (or generate current when squeezed). | – Sensores: Pressure detectors in industrial machines – Atuadores: Precision valves in aerospace systems – Consumer Tech: Touchscreen haptic feedback |
+| Smart Materials (Cerâmica Piezoelétrica) | Change shape when an electric current is applied (or generate current when squeezed). | – Sensores: Pressure detectors in industrial machines – Actuators: Precision valves in aerospace systems – Consumer Tech: Touchscreen haptic feedback |

 How to Choose the Right CNC Machining Material (Passo a passo)